-These criteria enabled us to identify and secure a target calling list for the large banks and insurers along with the job titles, names and contact numbers for those crucially responsible for compliance.
-A great deal of time and money is wasted when organisations don’t know who makes decisions for their product or service.
+These criteria enabled us to identify and secure a target calling list for the large banks and insurers along with the job titles, names, and contact numbers for those crucially responsible for compliance.
+A great deal of time and money is wasted when organizations don’t know who makes decisions for their product or service.
 The tight criteria enabled accurate targeting and faster generation of sales leads through the telemarketing activity than we would have achieved had the brief been vague.

 Research and Refine your Proposition